Paradoxes before the paradox: surface gravity and the information loss problem: Temperature and surface gravity

 where $G_{\mu\nu}=R_{\mu\nu} - \tfrac{1}{2} \sg_{\mu\nu}R$ is the Einstein tensor, {thereby giving} a natural geometric meaning to the Schwarzschild coordinate time $t$.
 The MS mass is its Noether charge.

 Since $K_{(\mu;\nu)}\neq 0$, the generalized Hayward--Kodama surface gravity is defined via \cite{hay:98}

 evaluated on the apparent horizon.
 Hence

 where we used Eq.~\eqref{cv1} to obtain the final result.
 Thus at the formation of a black hole (i.e.\ of the first trapped surface) this version of surface gravity is zero.
 At the subsequent evolution stages that correspond to a $k=0$ solution, $\kappa_\mathrm{K}$ is nonzero.
 However, it approaches the static value $\kappa=1/(4M)$ only if the metric is close to the pure Vaidya metric with $w_1\equiv 0$.
-This in turn leads to another contradiction with the semiclassical results.